Skip to main content

 }

-Each result includes a relevance score from 0 (least relevant) to 1 (most relevant).
+Each result includes a relevance score from 0 to 1.